liamsmith3194/ace-of-steaks/README.md

 10. Create a procfile
     -   It must be named like so; "Procfile" and sit in the root directory.
-    -   Inside the file add "web: gunicorn" followed by the app name .wsgi
+    -   Inside the file add "web: gunicorn" followed by the app name .wsgi.
-    -   For example: "web: gunicorn aceofsteaks.wsgi"
+    -   For example: "web: gunicorn aceofsteaks.wsgi".

-11. Scroll back and click the tab "Deploy"
+11. Scroll back and click the tab "Deploy".
-    -   Choose "GitHub" as the Deployment method
+    -   Choose "GitHub" as the Deployment method.
-    -   Enter the GitHub repository name and click "Search"
+    -   Enter the GitHub repository name and click "Search".
-    -   The repository should appear below, then click "Connect"
+    -   The repository should appear below, then click "Connect".

 ![Heroku - Deployment method](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/heroku-deploy-section.PNG)